koalas11/Gestionale_Cinema/REST.md

 **Description**: Book the seat with the given Booking id for the selected movie, date, time and seat.

-**Parameters**: four parameters in the path `id` that represents the id of the movie of which the seat is to be booked, `date` that represents the date of which the seat is to be booked, `time` that represents the time of which the seat is to be booked and `seat` that represents the seat to be booked.
+**Parameters**: four parameters in the path
+* `id` that represents the id of the movie of which the seat is to be booked
+* `date` that represents the date of which the seat is to be booked
+* `time` that represents the time of which the seat is to be booked
+* `seat` that represents the seat to be booked.

 **Requested Body**: no body is required.